 - (i) To comply with the Smoke-Free Policy Lease Addendum and ensure that Resident, member(s) of Resident's household, guest(s) and any other person(s) under Resident's control abide by HABC's Smoke-Free Policy which prohibits the use of prohibited tobacco products: (1) in all public housing living units including the Dwelling Unit; and (2) other restricted areas as defined in the policy, including but not limited to any area that is within 25-feet from a structure on the Premises.
 The Smoke-Free Lease Addendum is Attachment 10 to the Lease and contains the HABC Smoke-Free Policy.
 The Smoke-Free Lease Addendum and the HABC Smoke-Free Policy are incorporated by reference and made a part of the Lease. - (j) To abide by necessary and reasonable regulations, rules, policies and procedures (collectively, "regulations") implemented by HABC for the benefit and wellbeing of the housing development and residents which shall be posted in the management office of Resident's development and incorporated by reference in the lease.
-Such regulations will be implemented only after notice to all affected residents and opportunity for residents to provide written comment within thirty (30) calendar days of the date of notice. - (k) To comply with all obligations imposed upon Resident by applicable provisions of building, housing and fire codes materially affecting health and safety, and related safety programs that may be implemented by HABC such as Resident participation in fire or emergency safety training, and/or evacuation drills, and such other safety activities established by HABC.

-and safe co Dwelling Unit and such other areas as may be for Resident's exclusive use in a clean ndition.
-The parties agree that the tasks which Resident shall perform are indicated esident's initials: (1) applia keeping Dwelling Unit walls, floors, cabinets, windows, doors, ceilings, woodwork, nces and fixtures of the interior clean and free of grease, dirt, trash, litter, debris, ctions, clutter, unsanitary matter and hazards; (2) [ ] c depositing trash and garbage properly in compactor chutes, dumpsters, and covered cans; (3) [ ] shoveling snow from individual walkways; (4) [ ] keeping individual sidewalks and yards clean and free of trash and litter; (5) trash a keeping individual balconies, fire escapes, canopies, furnace rooms, storage areas, areas and basements, as applicable, clean and free of trash, clutter and litter, and ctions, and to not hang clothes on any such balconies; (6) keeping common hallways and stairways in a clean and sanitary condition (applies dings with less than 10 units); (7) [ ] cleaning common hallway tile; (8) [ ] cutting individual grass and cleaning lawn areas; (9) [ ] maintaining individual trash areas; (10) [ ] other:
+Such regulations will be implemented only after notice to all affected residents and opportunity for residents to provide written comment within thirty (30) calendar days of the date of notice. - (k) To comply with all obligations imposed upon Resident by applicable provisions of building, housing and fire codes materially affecting health and safety, and related safety programs that may be implemented by HABC such as Resident participation in fire or emergency safety training, and/or evacuation drills, and such other safety activities established by HABC. - (l) To keep the Dwelling Unit and such other areas as may be for Resident's exclusive use in a clean and safe condition.
+The parties agree that the tasks which Resident shall perform are indicated below by Resident's initials: keeping Dwelling Unit walls, floors, cabinets, windows, doors, ceilings, woodwork, appliances and fixtures of the interior clean and free of grease, dirt, trash, litter, debris, obstructions, clutter, unsanitary matter and hazards; (2) depositing trash and garbage properly in compactor chutes, dumpsters, and covered trash cans; (3) s] shoveling snow from individual walkways; (4)] keeping individual sidewalks and yards clean and free of trash and litter; keeping individual balconies, fire escapes, canopies, furnace rooms, storage areas, (5)trash areas and basements, as applicable, clean and free of trash, clutter and litter, and obstructions, and to not hang clothes on any such balconies; (6) keeping common hallways and stairways in a clean and sanitary condition (applies to buildings with less than 10 units); (7)] cleaning common hallway tile; s cutting individual grass and cleaning lawn areas; (8) maintaining individual trash areas; (9) (10)other: